Facets and facet subgraphs of symmetric edge polytopes: Case study: Joining two cycles along a shared edge

-We pick a corank-0 facet subgraph (in \Cref{fig: house with garage corank-0 graphs}), a spanning tree of this subgraph, and an assignment of edge orientations.
-These choices are shown in \Cref{fig: house with garage corank-0 example}.
+As shown in \Cref{fig: house with garage example}, we pick a corank-0 facet subgraph, a spanning tree of this subgraph, and an assignment of edge orientations.
 Up to a recording of the edges, the two fundamental cycles can be expressed as vectors $[+1,-1,+1,-1,+1,-1]$ and $[0,0,+1,-1,+1,-1]$.
 Therefore the defining equation \eqref{equ: cycle equation} in \Cref{thm: facet parametrization} for the parametrization of the facets in this equivalence class is

 in the unknowns $\mathbf{d} = (d_1,\dots,d_6)^\top \in \{ \pm 1 \}^6$.
 This equation is equivalent to